davidarroyo1234/CSGO-AutoAccept/README.md

  3. Open csgo and search for a game.
  4. When the match is ready it will accept it for you :)

-*CSGO must be maximized in order to work at leats for now*
+*CSGO must be maximized in order to work at least for now*